-And you may ask, then, after-after we, you know, realize-or realization of selflessness happen to you, what-what will be your way of life, you know?
-If you, you know, think something, you know-after attaining non-self-nature you will have some, some wonderful, you know, feeling or some special power, that is also mistake.
-Nothing will happen [laughs, laughter].
-If nothing happens, why you make such [laughs]-such effort, with pain?
-Here, you know, there is interesting story.
-Here is some interesting or famous kōan.
+And you may ask, then, after, after we realize...or realization of selflessness happen to you, what, what will be your way of life?
+If you think something...after attaining non self-nature you will have some, some wonderful feeling or some special power, that is also a mistake.
+Noting will happen.
+If nothing happens, why you make such, such effort?
+With pain.
+Here there is, there is interesting story.
+Here is some interesting or famous koan.

-Do you know the kōan of Hyakujō2-"Wild Fox and Hyakujō"?3 Hyakujō was a famous-famous Zen master, as you know, who established special precepts for Zen monks.
-Before Hyakujō, Zen monks were practicing at some other temple-some temple which belongs to mostly Precepts School.
-Precepts master were lead [?].
-There they were practicing zazen as you have been practicing zazen at Soko-ji [laughs], because they have-they haven't their own temple.
-And they observed mostly Indian precepts.
-But Hyakujō established a monastery and they-he set up monastic rules, like Buddhist-like we have precepts-like Buddha set up precepts.

-And he-one day-everyday he was giving lecture.
-The one old man always came and listened to the lecture.
-But one day he didn't leave after-after lecture.
-So Hyakujō asked him: "Why do you-why don't you go back to your room?"
-And the old man said: "I-in many hundreds of years, before you come to this temple, I was a resident priest of this temple.
-And I-when I was asked, 'Is it possible to be free from the truth of causality?'"

-If you do something good you will have good result.
-If you do something bad you will have bad result.
-This is rules of causality in morality.
-And there must be various truth or theory.
-And-or you may say this is truth of karma.
+Do you know the koan of Yakujo..."Wild Fox and Yakujo?"
+Yakujo was the famous, famous Zen Master, as you know, who established special precepts for Zen monks.
+Before Yakujo, Zen monks were practicing at some other temple, some temple which belongs to mostly Precepts School...Precepts Master were living.
+There they were practicing zazen, as you have been practicing zazen at Sokoji...because they have, they haven't their own temple.
+And the observed mostly Indian precepts.
+But Yakujo established a monastery and they, he set up monastic rules, like Buddhist...like we have precepts.
+Like Buddha set up precepts.
+And he, one day, everyday he was giving lecture.
+One old man always came and listened to the lecture.
+But one day he didn't leave after, after lecture.
+So Yakujo asked him: "Why do you, why don't you go back to your room?"
+And the old man said: I, in many hundred of years, before you come to this temple, I was a resident priest of this temple.
+And I, when I was asked, "Is it possible to be free from the truth of causality: if you do something good you will have good result; if you do something bad you will have bad results.
+This is rules of causality in morality?"
+And there must be various truths or theory...and, or you may say this is truth of karma.
+"Is it possible to be free from karma?
+To be free from truth of causality?"
+Someone asked him, and he said: "Yes.
+It is possible.
+And that answer was not proper, so I reincarnated in the fox and I reincarnated fox again and again, about five hundred times.
+And I cannot, now I cannot be, I cannot get free from the karma.
+Because i said something wrong."

-2 Hyakujō Ekai (Baizhang Huaihai): 720-814.
-Chan master of the Tang period.
-Dharma successor of Baso Dōitsu.

-3 Mumonkan (Wu-Men Kuan, Gateless Gate), Case 2.

-"Is it possible to be free from karma or to be free from the truth of causality?" someone asked him.
-And he said: "Yes.
-It is possible."
-And that answer was not, you know, proper.
-"So [laughs] I reincarnated in fox, and I reincarnated [as a] fox again and again, about five hundred times, maybe," he said.
-"And I cannot-now I cannot be-I cannot get free from the karma because I did-I said something wrong."

-And the old man asked-the fox actually, in disguise of fox asked, you know: "What will be the right answer?"
-And Hyakujō said: "Right answer will be, 'You will not-you cannot be free from karma.'
-That will be the right answer."
+And the old man asked...the fox actually, in disguise...fox asked: "What will be the right answer?"
+And Yakujo said: "Right answer will be, 'You will not...you cannot be free from karma.
+That will be the right answer.'"
 And at that time the fox attained enlightenment.
-And next day he didn't-the old man didn't come to the lecture.
-And Hyakujō said, "We will have funeral [laughs]."
-And, you know, students amazed, "Who died?"
+And next day he didn't, the old man didn't come to the lecture, amazed.
+"Who died?"
 At that time, Buddhist didn't take funeral service for someone else.
-They take-they took funeral service for their students only or teachers only.
-"When no one dead," you know, "why do we have funeral?"
-But Hyakujō said: "Go back-go to the mountain, back of the temple."
+They take, they took funeral for Zen student only, or teachers only.
+"When no one dead, you know, why do we have funeral?"
+But Yakujo said: "Go back.
+Go to the mountain, back of the temple."
 And they found dead fox in the mountain.
 And they had big funeral for him.